Rating: ![]()

 Production: Zero G-Room

-Available in the US from US Manga Corps combined with the sequel on a hybrid DVD, re-released after a while at a budget price of about $10.
-Was previously available on subtitled and dubbed VHS, now out of print.
+Formerly available in North America from US Manga Corps prior to their bankruptcy, combined with the prequel on a hybrid Collector's Edition DVD.
+The same disc was re-released after a while at a budget price of about $10, and also available in a cheap box set along with Genocyber, Cybernetics Guardian, and soundtracks of both MD Geist and Genocyber.
+Was originally available on subtitled and dubbed VHS.